slaveOftime/Fun.Blazor/Docs/14 Classes and Functions/README.md

 The drawbacks are:

-- Re-rendering requires diffing which can be expensive if you're not using dynamic data
 - They require manual bindings to play well with the Fun.Blazor DSL
 - Verbose

-In general, classes can be used to orchestrate dependency injection, to use plain blazor features seamlessly and in general to keep as close as blazor as possible.
+In general, classes can be used to orchestrate dependency injection, to use plain blazor features seamlessly, and to keep as close as blazor as possible.

 Functions most of the time can overcome the benefits of classes when you use `html.comp` functions (also called `html.inject`) which you can read more about in [Hooks] and [Dependency Injection](<./Advanced-features/Dependency-injection-(DI)>)